browserengineering/book/book/chrome.md

 Note that we need to subtract out the the chrome size when clicking on tab contents.
 As for clicks on the browser chrome, inside `Chrome` we need to figure out what the user clicked on.
-To make that easier, let's add a quick method to test whether a point is cotained in a `Rect`:
+To make that easier, let's add a quick method to test whether a point is contained in a `Rect`:

 ``` {.python}